I watched Amazon’s Prime Day concert—and it made me want to shop for a new planet

 Lynch jokes that the show is being produced by Alexa, in the first of what turns out to be an astounding number of Alexa jokes. (“Alexa, spotlight me,” the host says, and a spotlight dutifully appears.)
 Fun fact: Bruce Vilanch had to clone himself several times over to staff the writers’ room.
 It’s the most expensive writers’ room in history.

-As Alexa launches into an original rap about Jane Lynch, I can feel my soul scream to be delivered back to the ethereal mush of the pre-born realm, to begin again.
+As Alexa launches into an original rap about Jane Lynch, I can feel my soul scream to be delivered back into the ethereal mush of the pre-born realm, to begin again brand new.

 My live stream cuts out for the first time.
 Why couldn’t this have happened while Alexa was rapping?
-Perhaps the rap is what made my laptop want to commit hara-kiri.
+Perhaps the rap is what made my laptop commit hara-kiri.
 While I’m back at the launch screen, I see that six people so far have rated Prime Day Concert five stars on Amazon.

-Dua Lipa kicks off the show by announcing she feels lucky to be here with so many amazing female performers.
+Dua Lipa kicks off the show by announcing that she feels lucky to be here with so many amazing female performers.
 She doesn’t say the words “Amazon” or “Prime Day Concert.”
 However, just before she launches into her final piece, she does say “Alexa, play ‘New Rules.'”

-“How does it feel to be at this exclusive concert for Amazon members only?” cohost Tyler Oakley asks a Dua Lipa fan out in the crowd.
+“How does it feel to be at this exclusive concert for Amazon members only?” cohost Tyler Oakley asks a Dua Lipa fan in the crowd.
 (It feels amazing.)

-Michael Zegen of Marvelous Mrs. Maisel fame joins the show’s occasional costar Jane Lynch on stage.
-They banter a bit about whether they’ve ever filmed a scene together, possibly during one of the show’s scenes set in Paris, which ends up being a prompt for Zegen’s closing line, “We may not have Paris but we’ll always have Prime Day.”
+Michael Zegen of Marvelous Mrs. Maisel fame joins that show’s occasional costar Jane Lynch on stage.
+They banter briefly about whether they’ve ever filmed a scene together, possibly during one of the show’s scenes set in Paris, which ends up being a prompt for Zegen’s closing line, “We may not have Paris but we’ll always have Prime Day.”

-Whenever the show cuts to a commercial break, the commercials are either for upcoming shows or other Amazon services you may not even have heard of.
+Whenever the show cuts to a commercial break, the ads are either for upcoming Amazon shows or other Amazon services you may not even have heard of.
 (Something called Amazon Wardrobe exists?)
-The cumulative effect of this is a feeling like dropping into the “Malkovich Malkovich” scene from Being John Malkovich, but for savings!
+The cumulative effect is a feeling like parachuting into the “Malkovich Malkovich” scene from Being John Malkovich, but for savings!

-“It’s an honor to be here tonight, sharing the stage with these women,” says the show’s second performer, Becky G. She does not say the words “Amazon” or “Prime Day Concert.”
+“It’s an honor to be here tonight, sharing the stage with these women,” says the show’s second performer, Becky G. She does not utter the words “Amazon” or “Prime Day Concert.”

 “We just witnessed the world premiere of Becky G’s new song, ‘Dollar,’ now available on Amazon Music,” Tyler Oakley says, breathlessly, afterward, “and I have got a prime spot here with all of these fans.”
 It is at this moment that I pour my first of what would be two Wednesday-night whiskeys.

 Like clockwork, Jane Lynch launches into the fourth Alexa bit of the evening—it’s pretty much all they’ve got—which results in a bunch of dancers in Three Wolf T-shirts appearing onstage and firing T-shirts via Three Wolf T-shirt cannons into the crowd, while a Borat impersonator says, “Alexa is mah wife!”
 (Amazingly, that very last part is the only part of this description I made up.)

-SZA has to do some notably awkward changes to her lyrics to avoid curse words, before announcing to the crowd, “I’m not allowed to curse.”
+When SZA takes the stage to perform, she has to do some notably awkward changes to her lyrics to avoid curse words, before announcing to the crowd, “I’m not allowed to curse.”

 SZA is the performer who can least hide her disdain for this entire enterprise, and I love her for it.
 She does not say the words “Amazon” or “Prime Day Concert.”

-“Are you guys alive?” she asks the crowd of Swifties, and I lament my inability to let her know she is giving at least one viewer life at this very moment.
+“Are you guys alive?” she asks the crowd of Swifties at one point, and I lament my inability to let her know she is giving at least one viewer life at this very moment.

 Jane Lynch refers to this evening as “The best darn concert this side of Poughkeepsie.” (?????)